 Visiting Sonoma with Kids

-Everything on this article is tried and tested and is Kid and Family-Friendly.
-However, here are a few things that are geared specifically for children (and the only things you might want to skip if you are on a sweet couple’s getaway or girls trip).
+Everything on this article is tried and tested and is family-friendly, yet also great fun for adults.
+However, here are a few things that are geared specifically for children (and the only things you might want to skip if you are on a sweet couple’s getaway or girls’ trip).

 Children’s Museum of Sonoma County